Olivia Athens: Club career

-Seattle Reign FC, 2022–2024

 Seattle Reign FC signed Athens in January 2022 ahead of the 2022 season.
 She made her professional debut for the club in a match against Angel City FC on March 26, 2022.
 On July 10, 2022, she scored her first professional goal against Portland Thorns FC in her first professional start.
 Athens finished her rookie season with eight appearances and one goal.
 The Reign finished in first place and won the NWSL Shield and advanced to the NWSL Playoffs.
 After playing one more season with Seattle, Athens' contract expired with the Reign and she was rendered a free agent.

 Athens soon pursued further options, and in February 2025, she was revealed to be a preseason trialist with NJ/NY Gotham FC.
 However, she did not make the team's final roster.